nuxt/image/docs/content/en/api/options.md

 ## `sizes`

 List of predefined sizes for responsive images.
-This sizes will use to generate resized and optimized version of an image.
+These sizes will be used to generate a resized and optimized version of an image.

 ```ts [nuxt.config.js]
 export default {